canadaduane/credt/README.md

-# Credit - A web framework experiment
+# Credt - A web framework experiment

 An unconventional, small+fast web framework that uses a CRDT to sync server and client.